 There are a couple of factors to consider when buying coconut milk.
 Firstly, I would recommend always buying an organic brand.
 These are very easy to find, relatively inexpensive, and should be available in your local supermarket.

 Coconut milk is usually stored in tin cans, which often use a toxic chemical named BPA in their linings (the same BPA that you find in some water bottles).
 BPA is a known toxin that has been shown to emulate the hormone estrogen.
 Consider finding a coconut milk brand that uses BPA-free cans.
-At the time of writing, Native Forest Organic Coconut Milk is a good option.
+At the time of writing, Native Forest Organic Coconut Milk is a good option, and that’s what we have listed in the recommended foods section.

 How to make your own coconut milk